 Enrollment as a doctoral candidate at Heidelberg University

-After you have received the letter of admission (Annahme als Doktorand) from your faculty, you can apply for admission to the University (see on this website "Step 5: Admission to the University) and then enroll as a doctoral candidate.
-This is a two-step process.
-Enrollment is obligatory for doctoral candidate.
+After you have received the letter of admission (Annahme als Doktorand) from your faculty, you must complete two more steps - you must apply for admission to the University (see on this website "Step 5: Admission to the University") and then enroll as a doctoral candidate.
+Enrollment is obligatory for doctoral candidates.
 Doctoral candidates are not required to pay tuition fees.
 However, in order to enroll, you will have to pay a semester fee that covers the following costs:

 |70.00 euros||Administrative costs|

 Social contribution for student services:

 |54.00 euros||Student services fees|

 |35.30 euros||Complementary financing of regional transit pass (Semesterticket)|

 |2.50 euros||Levy for the use of nextbike|

 - access to services provided by the student services organisation Studierendenwerk, such as housing in the student dormitories, the multifunctional student ID card, child care services, legal and psychological counselling etc.,